-If you love to hunt game birds, you know that finding them in the wild can prove to be somewhat challenging.
-Rather than hunting wild quail, that might be better off left in the field to promote the growth of the quail population, it can be advantageous to produce your own quail for hunting, selling, or dog training.
+If you love to hunt game birds, finding them in the wild can prove to be somewhat challenging.
+Rather than hunting wild quail, which might be better off left in the field to promote the growth of the quail population, it can be advantageous to produce your own quail for hunting, selling, or dog training.

 Why Raise Quail as Flight Birds

 There are plenty of agricultural benefits to raising quail, such as meat and eggs, but quail are also much more versatile than just being able to provide protein.
-Easy to raise, quail are perfect for a hunter or hobbyist who wants to have their own supply of birds on hand.
+Quails are perfect for a hunter or hobbyist who wants to have their own supply of birds on hand.
 The following are the most popular reasons people decide to raise their own flight quails:

 1. Raising Quail for Hunting

 If you are an avid game bird hunter, you may decide that raising quail and releasing them on your private land will benefit your hobby by bringing you plenty of game.
 This is one of the most popular reasons for hunters to raise their own birds, however, there is a slight misunderstanding that releasing quail will also help the wild population already in place, grow.
 You can raise your own birds, release them, and hunt them knowing there is plenty of game to seek out…because you put them there, but there is very few indications that the stock you release will reproduce on their own as they are not able to thrive (more on this in number 2).

 If you decide to go this route, make sure you check into local laws to ensure that you are in cooperation with your state’s Department of Natural Resources.
 Many states have regulations and licensing permits that must be obtained to ensure that the wild quail population continues to thrive.